darapheaktin/darapheaktin.github.io/index.md

 **Authors**: *Darapheak Tin* and *Chung Tran*

-***Abstract***: Abstract Should government transfers to families with children be means-tested or universal?
-We revisit this question and provide new insights from the Australian policy settings where joint family income tests determine eligibility and benefit levels of child-related transfers.
-We first document key empirical facts on child-related transfers and distinct age-profiles of labor supply of mothers in Australia, using household survey data HILDA 2001-2020.
-Next, we build a dynamic general equilibrium overlapping generations model of single and married households with children and quantify the implications of child-related transfers with means testing for female labor supply, macro aggregates, and welfare.
-Our results indicate that strict and complex benchmark means testing rules can result in significant adverse effects on female labor supply and human capital accumulation.
-A reform that switches from the benchmark means-tested child-related transfer system to a universal system can improve aggregate efficiency and welfare.
-This reform is supported by the majority; however, the resultant high tax burden leads to welfare losses of single mothers who are the intended beneficiaries.
-We also show that adjusting the size of the universal transfers does not address this inequity issue.
-On the other hand, a simple incremental reform of relaxing the work subsidy's taper rates improves efficiency, welfare and equity outcomes altogether, but the welfare gains are smaller relative to the universal program.
-Lastly, our findings highlight the limited self-insurance capacity (via work and borrowing) of low-income parents during their younger years and therefore the need for government insurance in the form of employment-independent child-related support.
+***Abstract***: Should government transfers to families with children be means-tested or universal?
+We revisit this question and provide new insights from the Australian policy settings where family earnings and demographic characteristics determine eligibility and benefit of the child-related transfers.
+We first document key empirical facts on the child care programs and the distinct age-profiles of mothers’ labor supply in Australia.
+Next, we build a dynamic general equilibrium overlapping generations model of single and married households with children to quantify the implications of the status quo means-tested system and potential reforms for female labor supply, macro aggregates, and welfare.
+Our results indicate that strict and complex benchmark means-test rules can result in significant adverse effects on female labor supply and human capital accumulation.
+A universal child-related transfer system improves the aggregate efficiency and welfare and is supported by the majority; however, the resultant high tax burden leads to a welfare loss for single mothers who are the intended beneficiaries.
+A simple incremental increase of the child care subsidy rate can boost both efficiency and welfare, while also achieving a more equitable distribution of welfare gain.
+However, this approach yields a lesser overall welfare improvement compared to the universal scheme and lacks majority support.

 **Paper presentations to date**:
 *RSE Macro Study Group* (ANU);